Soft and hard materials representation

 Anhysteretic curve

-With this approximation, the soft magnetic materials are modeled by their curve of first magnetization, which is justified by the very low value of the coercive magnetic field strength.
+With this approximation, soft magnetic materials are modeled by their first magnetization curve, which is justified by the very low value of the coercive magnetic field strength.

-Permanent magnets are modeled by the demagnetization curve of their major hysteresis cycle, but one must check a posterior i that the magnetic state remains within the reversibility (upper) zone of the cycle, and that there is no magnet demagnetization during the device operation.
-If the magnetic device produces some demgnetization over the magnets because of the magnetic field, the following model:
+Permanent magnets (hard magnetic materials) are modeled by the demagnetization curve of their major hysteresis cycle, but one must check a posteriori that the working point remains within the reversibility (upper) zone of the cycle, and that there is no magnet demagnetization during the device operations.
+If in contrast the considered device produces some demagnetization over the magnets because of the magnetic field, the following model:

-may take in account the demagntization modeling during the solving process.
+may take in account this phenomenon during the solving process.

-The hysteresis modeling allows evaluating precisely the iron and the hysteretic losses, for more informations, see this chapter.
+Hysteresis modeling allows evaluating precisely the hysteresis and the iron losses.
+For more information, see this chapter of this user guide.